oddbird/css-sandbox/src/toggles/explainer.md

 {% warn 'ToDo' %}
 Need to define what it means
 to 'become activatable' --
-including how that interacts with future gestures, beyond simple click/keyboard activation.
+including how that relates to future gestures, beyond simple click/keyboard activation.
 {% endwarn %}